altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 The chief of staff in charge of reconnaissance charged into the conference room.

-"The imperial army is here!"
+"The imperial army is here!"<br/>

-"That's slower than expected."
+"That's slower than expected."<br/>

-"That's because they positioned the cannons in the forest..."
+"That's because they positioned the cannons in the forest..."<br/>

 An explosion boomed at this very moment.